ndbroadbent/ndbroadbent.github.com/_posts/2011-10-19-git-shortcuts-like-youve-never-seen-before.markdown

 to be as streamlined as possible.
 One way of speeding up commonly used commands is by binding them to keyboard shortcuts.

-Here are the default keyboard bindings:
+Keyboard shortcuts are turned off by default, but here are the default key bindings if you enable them:

 * `CTRL`+`SPACE` => `git_status_shortcuts` - show git status with file shortcuts
 * `CTRL`+`x` `c` => `git_add_and_commit` - add given files (if any), then commit staged changes